dasch-swiss/dsp-meta/docs/data/future-datamodel.md

     while remaining compatible with the current implementation, should be created alongside this model.

+The enhancements to the DSP metadata model are thoughtfully designed to better accommodate the inherent complexity of humanities projects, while still being flexible enough to support simpler project structures.

+One of the key improvements is the introduction of an additional hierarchical level above the research project, which we refer to as the umbrella project.
+This allows for a more accurate representation of overarching initiatives that span multiple research projects over extended periods.
+Additionally, we have implemented collections and subcollections to facilitate more precise referencing and organization of different parts of the data.

+By expanding our metadata model in this way, we aim to provide a more robust framework that supports the integrity and longevity of humanities research data.
+This evolution reflects our commitment to capturing the rich, nuanced histories of research projects with greater accuracy and detail.

 ## Overview

 The metadata model is a hierarchical structure of metadata elements.